-We have incurred a significant accumulated deficit and it is uncertain whether we will ever be profitable.
-We were originally incorporated in 1981.
-So far we have obtained our cash from the sale of our stock through public offerings and private placements, sales of our FDA approved products, ADAGEN(R) and ONCASPAR(R), sales of our products for research purposes, contract research and development fees, technology transfer and license fees and royalty advances.
-At June 30, 1999, we had an accumulated deficit of approximately \$121,761,000.
-We expect to incur operating losses for the foreseeable future.
-So far the only products we have which have received marketing approval in the United States by the FDA are ADAGEN and ONCASPAR.
-ADAGEN was approved in March 1990 and ONCASPAR was approved in February 1994.
-ONCASPAR has also been approved for marketing in Canada, Germany and Russia.
+Accumulated Deficit and Uncertainty of Future Profitability.
+The Company was originally incorporated in 1981.
+To date, the Company's sources of cash have been the proceeds from the sale of its stock through public offerings and private placements, sales of its FDA approved products, ADAGEN(R) and ONCASPAR(R); sales of its products for research purposes; contract research and development fees; technology transfer and license fees; and royalty advances.
+At June 30, 1999, the Company had an accumulated deficit of approximately \$121,761,000.
+The Company expects to incur operating losses for the foreseeable future.
+To date, ADAGEN and ONCASPAR are the only products of the Company which have been approved for marketing in the United States by the FDA, having been approved in March 1990 and February 1994, respectively.
+In addition, ONCASPAR has been approved for marketing in Canada, Germany and Russia.

-During 1998 we began to experience manufacturing problems with ONCASPAR.
+During 1998 the Company began to experience manufacturing problems with ONCASPAR.
 The problems were due to an increase in the levels of particulates in batches of ONCASPAR which resulted in an increased rejection rate for this product.
-During fiscal 1999, these manufacturing problems caused us to agree with the FDA to temporary labeling and distribution modifications for ONCASPAR.
-We took over distribution of ONCASPAR from RPR and distributed ONCASPAR directly to patients on an as-needed basis.
-We also instituted additional inspection and labeling procedures prior to distribution.
-During May 1999 we were required by the FDA to limit distribution of ONCASPAR to only those patients who are hypersensitive to native L-asparaginase.
+During fiscal 1999, as a result of these manufacturing problems the Company and the FDA agreed to temporary labeling and distribution modifications for ONCASPAR.
+The Company, rather then RPR, took over distribution of ONCASPAR directly to patients on an as-needed basis and instituted additional inspection and labeling procedures prior to distribution.
+In addition during May 1999 the FDA required the Company to limit distribution of the product to only those patients who are hypersensitive to native L-asparaginase.

-We have been able to manufacture several batches of ONCASPAR which contain acceptable levels of particulates and we anticipate a final resolution of the problem during fiscal 2000.
-We expect that RPR will resume distribution of ONCASPAR at that time.
-We can not give any assurance that this solution will be acceptable to the FDA.
-If we cannot resolve this problem to the satisfaction of the FDA it is possible that the FDA may not permit us to continue to distribute this product.
-If we cannot market and distribute ONCASPAR for an extended period, it could have a material adverse impact on future ONCASPAR sales.
+The Company has been able to manufacture several batches of ONCASPAR which contain acceptable levels of particulates and anticipates a final resolution of the problem during fiscal 2000.
+It is expected that RPR will resume distribution of ONCASPAR at that time.
+There can be no assurance that this solution will be acceptable to the FDA.
+If the Company is unable to resolve this problem it is possible that the FDA may not permit the Company to continue to distribute this product.
+An extended disruption in the marketing and distribution of ONCASPAR could have a material adverse impact on future ONCASPAR sales.

-We won't be able to achieve profitable operations on a continuing basis, unless we are able, either alone or through our partners, to successfully manufacture, market and sell our ADAGEN and ONCASPAR products and our other products which are under development.
-These products are in various stages of development, and it may take a long time for these products to achieve regulatory approval and be marketed.
-We cannot be sure that these products will ever be approved or marketed successfully.
-You should be aware that a biopharmaceutical company such as ours faces significant difficulties in being successful, especially in view of the intense competition we face in the pharmaceutical industry.
-We cannot assure that our plans will either materialize or prove successful, that our products under development will be successfully developed, or that our products will generate revenues sufficient to enable us to achieve profitability.
+In order to achieve profitable operations on a continuing basis, the Company, either alone or through its partners, must successfully manufacture, market and sell its ADAGEN and ONCASPAR products and develop, manufacture and market the Company's products which are under development.
+These products are in various stages of development, and the period necessary to achieve regulatory approval and market acceptance of any individual product is uncertain and typically lengthy, if achievable at all.
+Potential investors should be aware of the difficulties a biopharmaceutical enterprise such as the Company encounters, especially in view of the intense competition in the pharmaceutical industry in which the Company competes.
+There can be no assurance that the Company's plans will either materialize or prove successful, that its products under development will be successfully developed or that its products will generate revenues sufficient to enable the Company to achieve profitability.